Anise Hyssop 2019 Herb of the Year

 This is so easy!
-Just stir in a half cup fresh leaves with the juice when you start to make the jelly.
-Before adding sugar, remove the leaves and proceed with recipe.
+Just stir in a half-cup of fresh leaves with the juice when you start to make the jelly.
+Before adding sugar, remove the leaves and proceed with the recipe.
 The leaves will have released their essence into the jelly, giving it just a hint of sweet anise.
 If you like, add a blanched sprig of the herb to each jar.

 Anise Hyssop Agastache vs. Hyssopus Officinalis: What’s the Difference?

 I need to address this since there’s so much confusion between the two herbs.
 Sometimes the tag on the plant will simply say hyssop.
 Depending on the shape of the leaves and the growth of the plant, it could either be anise hyssop or Hyssopus officinalis.

 Both bee-friendly plants are members of the mint family.
 Anise hyssop, the 2019 Herb of the Year, is an American native and is the one with large leaves.
 There are some variations but they all resemble each other.

 Hyssopus officinalis is a European native and has very slender, small, dark green leaves and blue, pink, or white flowers.
 This perennial looks more delicate than its American counterpart.
 It likes sun and can tolerate dryness.

 Hyssopus officinalis is used traditionally as a healing herb.
 It’s also edible, with flavor tones of sage and mint.

 The haunting licorice fragrance of anise hyssop is so permeating that crafters love the herb for its scent-keeping qualities and the fact that the dark purple/lavender-blue flowers keep their color even after drying.